dgabrahams/Udacity-NanoDegree-Fullstack-Project-2/README.md

 ### INSTALL AND RUN
 ---

-To install the application, assuming that the required prerequisite software is installed, use GIT to clone the repository.
+To install the application, assuming that the required prerequisite software is installed, use GIT to clone the repository using a terminal console.

 Clone: https://github.com/dgabrahams/Udacity-NanoDegree-Fullstack-Project-2.git